pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix-1-DOAJ.md

 * Enter this information in 2 places:
   * Journal Settings > Masthead > Publisher (it will be supplied to 3rd party metadata services, but will not appear publicly on your site).
 See [Chapter 5: Journal Settings](https://docs.pkp.sfu.ca/learning-ojs/en/settings-website#appearance).
   * Journal Settings > Contact > Mailing Address (the Publisher name will appear on the Contact page of your site, which is required by DOAJ).
 See [Chapter 5: Journal Settings](https://docs.pkp.sfu.ca/learning-ojs/en/settings-website#appearance).

-* The contact’s name will appear on the Contact page of your site.

 **8) Platform, Host or Aggregator**